Kettlebell Lateral Raise

 Kettlebell Lateral Raise Instructions

-- Stand with your feet shoulder-width apart and hold a kettlebell in your right hand.
+- Stand tall with a kettlebell in your right hand at your side, palm facing your body.

 Kettlebell Lateral Raise Form & Visual